 It is so easy to love a baby.
 A baby does not pose any threat.
-“Let that there be a lesson,” I thought to myself.
+“Let that there be a lesson”.
 "It is easy to love when there is no risk involved".
 But it is not especially brave of us.
 It requires almost no vulnerability to love a child.
 But for the child on the other hand, it requires great vulnerability.
 Vulnerability is a form of courage that comes natural to a child, before the years have hardened and shaped their sense of self into a shell that separates them from the world.

 In that moment, before going through airport security, I remembered my love of people.
-I remembered the moment that catalyzed me towards this place.
-I was stopped at a traffic light, watching a man dig through the garbage can for lunch.
+I remembered a moment when I was stopped at a traffic light, watching a man dig through the garbage can for lunch.
 In that moment, it was not pity for him that drove me forward.
 It was a vision of a world where people were loved enough that fear did not cause the ego to divide us from ourselves.
-I saw clearly that awakening was the means by which this reality could be birthed into existence.
-That vision was enough to inspire me to commit to awakening both within myself and within the world.

 I am a wildcard in the spiritual business.
 I make certain people in this business nervous because I do not come in a package that makes people comfortable.
 I do not commit myself to saying only what people want to hear.
 I do not say politically correct things for the sake of good PR.
 I say what everyone else is content to think only to themselves.
-I air my own dirty laundry.
 Some people in this business, who do not see the value or wisdom in this approach, avoid booking me, promoting me or associating with me because they fear potential condemnation by association.
-They know that I am uncontrollable.
-Many do not understand there is a difference between being an ‘unnecessarily negative diva’ and being a ‘powerfully self confident teacher of authenticity’.
-To be honest with you, often this makes me feel as if I am not genuinely seen or understood.

-What I wish people in the 'business of spirituality' understood about me is that I am not uncontrollable because I enjoy being subversive.
+What I wish people in the 'business of spirituality' understood about me is that I do not enjoy being 'subversive'.
 In fact, I see no value in rebellion.
 It is resistant in nature.
-I am uncontrollable because I cannot guarantee that my motives will always be aligned with theirs.
-A person who cares a great deal about their career because their career enhances their identity is controllable.
-Their motive will always be aligned with those who wish to make money or be liked and approved of so they can keep their reputation and thus keep making money.
+A person who cares a great deal about their career because their career enhances their identity is easily controllable.
+Their motive will always be to be liked and approved of, so they can keep their reputation and thus keep making money.
 This person can be talked or threatened or tempted into packaging themselves in a way that makes people comfortable.
 This person can commit himself or herself to saying only what people want to hear… saying politically correct things for the sake of good PR.
-This person will be content to think things only to themselves and conceal their dirty laundry.
-Selfishly, I wish everyone in this world understood this “mission” I am on to tear down the velvet curtain in the same way that my ‘tribe’ does.
-I am noticing how this tribe of forward thinkers I have inspired to assemble (that calls itself Teal Tribe) has become a comfort for me in my own life.
-When I am in situations where I feel unsupported in my radical vision, I feel the security of their support and the warmth in the fact that they share my vision.
-At these times, I feel simultaneously lifted up into the limelight of exposure and protectively veiled their unwavering presence and connectivity, both with me and with each other.
+This person will be content to think things only to themselves.
+Selfishly, I wish everyone in this world understood this “mission” I am on in the same way that the ‘tribe’ does.

-The problem with caring more about the alleviation of suffering than with my identity relative to this career, is that if I have to choose between the two, I will choose the alleviation of suffering every single time.
+The problem with caring more about the alleviation of suffering than with my identity relative to this career, is that if I have to choose between the two, I will choose the alleviation of suffering.
 Here is just one example of how this choice presents some problems for me: I do not believe in making any subject taboo.
 To honor taboo is to cause more suffering in those who are grappling with the taboo subject.
 It is to reinforce a split in the collective conscious.
-My unwillingness to honor the taboo has made me highly controversial.
-You could argue that this is an unwise career decision because of the antagonism it creates and because of what it could potentially selfishly cost me; but it is perfectly in alignment with my actual goal and it can take place in the now, instead of in the future.
+My unwillingness to honor the taboo is one thing that has made me controversial.
+You could argue that this is an unwise career decision because of the antagonism it creates and because of what it could potentially cost me; but it is perfectly in alignment with my actual goal .

 We will find ourselves at this crossroads again and again.
 Do we commit to a façade, or do we find out who we really are and admit to it?
 For the sake of self-discovery, I challenge you to pretend that you have just come out of a coma and that now you know nothing about yourself.
 Act as if it is the first day of your life in this body.
 You do not know what you like and don’t like.
 You do not know what you believe and don’t believe.
 You do not know how you feel.
 Now, reassess your life.
 When you take a bite of that food, do you like that food?
 What do you like about it?
 What don’t you like about it?
 When you pick out your clothes, how do they make you feel?
 If this was your first day on earth and you had no pre-conceived notion about other people’s perspective about those clothes, what would you think of those clothes?
 Do they reflect who you really are?
 When you spend time with that person, do you like them?
 It doesn’t matter if they are family and you have always thought that ‘family is forever’.
 Why do you like them?
 Why don’t you like them?
 When you look at yourself in the mirror, who are you really?
 Are you an artist?
 It doesn’t matter if you’ve never painted a picture or danced a dance in your life...
 Are you an artist?
 Are you a mother?
 Doesn’t matter if you are actually a mother or if you have no children at all...
 Are you a mother?
 What do you believe about this universe or God?
 Throw away your religion and your beliefs for a minute.
 It doesn’t matter if you have said “I’m a Christian, or “I’m Islamic” all your life...
 What do you believe about this universe or God?
 It is ok if the answers to these questions are “I don’t know”.
 Because at least “I don’t know” is better than pretending that you do know.
 It means you have a kind of openness to know the truth about yourself.